ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ### Service -> Resource

-The SIMAP APIs can be be invoked to retrieve all Services for selected service types.
+The SIMAP APIs can be invoked to retrieve all Services for selected service types.
 An application that triggers such a request will be able to retrieve the topology for selected Services via the SIMAP APIs and, from the response, it will be able to navigate via the supporting relationship top-down to the lower layers.
 In doing so,